 Asset Management

-All BIM information in this project is non-classified and shall be shared through a centralised Common Data Environment as far as practicable.
-Any information classified as “Restricted”, “Confidential” or “Strictly Confidential” will not be uploaded to the CDE.
+All BIM information in this project is non-classified and shall be shared through a centralised Common Data Collaboration Platform for BIM as far as practicable.
+Any information classified as “Restricted”, “Confidential” or “Strictly Confidential” will not be uploaded to the BIM CDCP.
 It will be only shared by physical media upon the approval of Information Originators only.
 The information will be destroyed after the completion of the required works.

-The BIM manager shall separately store and encrypt the restricted/confidential/strictly confidential information in a separated information system if necessary.
+The BIM Team Leader shall separately store and encrypt the restricted/confidential/strictly confidential information in a separated information system if necessary.

 Information Access Control